A while back I was checking out at my local grocery store when I overheard a couple of employees talking to each other.

 So what do you do then?
 How do you change perceptions?

-I have a friend who says that if something is vegan, people just shouldn’t say that it is and then others will eat it.
+I have a friend who says that if something is vegan, people just shouldn’t say that it is.
+Then others will eat it.
 But of course, the problem with that is two fold.

 One, it’s helpful for people who are vegan to know that, hey, there’s food there for them.